jjkramok/ICTGP/README.md

 Only call pathfinding when there is no direct way to your goal (either that or pathfinding returns path with only the goal node)

-Order a Entity to move using pathfinding

-Edges occasionally get created whilst it should not (to close to obstacles along the way)

 Add omnivore script states

 Implement base fuzzy logic classes (see: book and sheets) (leave ones you don't need)